HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/2 Understanding the exam.md

 - Contesting.
 - Building and experimenting with equipment.
 - VHF/UHF local communications.
-- First Person View drones and/or model aircraft.
+- First-person view (FPV) drones and model aircraft.
 - Wide area Mesh networking.

 The question pool tries to ensure all new licensees have at least basic knowledge across these diverse areas, even if you initially only plan to use one aspect of the hobby.